 It depends on the seed as to whether the plant is harmful to the horse, but after they have been excreted there is not much can be done other than to check your pasture regularly to ensure there are no poisonous plants available.

-We also see earthworms, dung beetles and other bugs in animal faeces.
-This is usually a good sign of a healthy pasture and to be encouraged as the natural fauna will help to break down the dung piles and any worm eggs present.
+Earthworms in dung can look a lot like large strongyles at first glance but unlike redworm have ridged bodies and are stronger, wider and more muscular looking for their ground dwelling lifestyle.
+Earthworms, dung beetles and other bugs in animal faeces are usually a good sign of a healthy pasture and to be encouraged as the natural fauna will help to break down the dung piles and any worm eggs present.

 So, next time you see something unusual in your horse’s poo, hopefully you’ll have a better idea of where it came from.
 You can always send us a picture if you’re unsure; we can’t guarantee we’ll know what it is but we probably see more unidentified dung objects than most and we’ll do our best!